 But we did hear more than the occasional stumble.
 No doubt that was the result of reading their text too fast.
 Because it does happen.
 Of course, you can make it easier with practice.
 But when you speak slower you can expect fewer stumbles.

 And the slides?
 Well, they were very orange.
 So they left us in no doubt at all about their corporate branding.
+Not very dissimilar to the AO Results Presentation.
 But their design impact was spoiled by the lack of imagery.
 Where were the travel pictures?
 The happy customers?
 Busy and effective members of staff serving holidaymakers?
 Surely there's a people dimension to this easy presentation of the half year results?